How Aurora Forecast Works — Methodology & Data Sources

 Factor 1: Kp Index (Geomagnetic Activity)

 The Kp index (0–9) measures global geomagnetic disturbance.
 We compare the current or forecasted Kp against the location's minimum Kp threshold (derived from magnetic latitude).
-The further the current Kp exceeds the threshold, the higher the aurora probability.
+The further the current Kp exceeds the threshold, the higher the Aurora Score.

 Kp Threshold Formula